MarcPer/cuniculus/README.md

 end
 ```

-To configure the queue used by a worker, used `cuniculus_options`:
+To configure the queue used by a worker, use `cuniculus_options`:

 ```ruby
 class MyWorker